 ESPA -- the

 Empire State Passengers Association has moved its main web

 presence to Facebook.
-Just as NARP is an organization
+Just as NARP is an organization devoted to

 Southern Pacific Historical &

 disseminating the historical record of the Southern Pacific Railroad

 and its affiliates.
 The Southern Pacific was "my" childhood railroad

 in California, and I renewed my attachment to it during my twenty